bob123456678/TrainControl/Readme.md

         - Control+D is now a shortcut to add new locomotives
         - Updated text labels in track diagrams to match the UI font
         - Improved the formatting of the active locomotive button/page indicator
+        - Control+Up/Down will now adjust the active locomotive speed by 1
     - Fixed bug where the second address of a 3-way switch could erroneously be named a signal
     - Fixed bug where captured route commands might be duplicated
     - Fixed minor UI alignment issues